uc-vision/taichi-splatting/README.md

 This work is largely derived off [Taichi 3D Gaussian Splatting](https://github.com/wanmeihuali/taichi_3d_gaussian_splatting)

 Key differences are the rendering algorithm is decomposed into separate operations (projection, shading functions, tile mapping and rasterization) which can be combined in different ways in order to facilitate a more flexible use.
-Using the Taichi autodiff for a simpler implementation.
+Using the Taichi autodiff for a simpler implementation where possible.

 Examples:
-  * Projecting features for lifting 2D to 3D,
+  * Projecting features for lifting 2D to 3D
   * Colours via. spherical harmonics
   * Depth covariance without needing to build it into the renderer and remaining differentiable.
   * Fully differentiable camera parameters (and ability to swap in new camera models)